YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 **4. Increased Type Safety**

-As seen in the above example, there can be cases where code which preiously could not be statically checked to be type safe, and required downcasting, can now be statically type checked.
+As seen in the above example, there can be cases where code which previously could not be statically checked to be type safe, and required downcasting, can now be statically type checked.

 #### Disadvantages

 **1. Hides Complexity**

 This makes it appear as if a method is an override of another method, when actually it is not, and we just make it *act* as if it is one using various tricks.
 As such it may be argued that we are hiding what is actually happening from the developer, which in some cases (as we shall see) may lead to unexpected results.
 Rather it may be better if give the developer more control over what happens instead, so he can generate similiar IL himself, but using C# code that makes it clearer what is happening internally.
 One way to do that may be to allow C# to override a method explicitly, similiarly to explicit interface implementations.
+We will discuss this proposal in design3.

 **2. Performance issues**

 This design leads to an extra function call when calling the base method, which is dificult to inline unless the covariant override is marked as sealed.
-Whilst this would not make much of a difference to large functions, it could lead to performance issues for small functions.
+Whilst this would not make much of a difference to slow functions, it could lead to performance issues for fast functions called in a tight loop.

 **3. Extra method call appears in the call stack**